webrecorder/browsertrix/docs/deploy/proxies.md

 		  ...
 ```

-First, set `enabled` to `true`, which will enable this proxies in Browsertrix.
+First, set `enabled` to `true` to enable proxies.

-Next, provide the details of each proxy server that you want available within Browsertrix in the `proxies` list.
-Minimally, the `id`, `url` connection string, `label` name, and `country_code` two-letter country code must be set for each proxy.
+Next, provide the details of each proxy server that you want to make available in the `proxies` list.
+Minimally, the `id`, `url` connection string, `label` name, and two-letter `country_code` must be set for each proxy.

 ### SSH Proxies